 The platform provided by the said initiative caters to every possible permutation of a start-up ecosystem, and is categorised under six different pillars.

-As people are the most important resource of any organisation, Startup SG also has a pillar called Startup SG Talent, which guides entrepreneurs on how to attract and retain promising global talent as part of their team.
+- Startup SG Talent: Guides entrepreneurs on how to attract and retain promising global talent as part of their team

-Finally, we have Startup SG Loan, which connects start-ups to their lifeline – much needed financing.
+- Startup SG Loan: Connects start-ups to their lifeline – much-needed financing

 We discuss each one of these in detail below.

 1) Startup SG Founder